-Climate change could financially impact the Scheme in three different ways:
+Introduction continued Climate change could financially impact the Scheme in three different ways:

-BTPS' investment returns (assets)
+BTPS's investment returns (assets)

-Climate change has the potential to have a negative impact on the value of the Scheme's investments, for example through the impact of stranded assets or higher costs due to carbon pricing.
+Climate change has the potential to have a negative impact on the value of the Scheme's investments for example, through the impact of stranded assets or higher costs due to carbon pricing.

 Whilst a range of outcomes are possible depending on the extent of actual temperature increases, without policy action and/or technology advances, the outcome could materially impair the economies and markets we rely on to generate investment returns.

-BTPS' liabilities (liabilities)
+BTPS's liabilities (liabilities)

 Liabilities are the amount of funding a scheme needs to pay peoples' pensions over time.
 If climate change impacts life expectancies, this will make budgeting for future pensions payments more difficult.
 Moreover, the liabilities may also be impacted by higher inflation which could result from climate change.

-BT Plc (covenant)
+BT Group (covenant)

 BT Pension Scheme depends on ongoing pension contributions from BT Group.
-However, if BT Group is negatively exposed to or impacted by climate change, this could threaten its ability to contribute to the Scheme's funding.
+However, if BT Group is negatively exposed to, or impacted by, climate this could threaten its ability to contribute to the Scheme's funding.
 This places more pressure on funding activities.

-Introduction continued

-In more detail, climate change can negatively or positively impact pensions through costs from disasters such as drought, wildfires and flooding, as well as providing opportunities through shifting from fossil fuels to renewable energy, increasing resource efficiency, and opening new markets through product and services innovations.
-It is therefore important that these risks and opportunities are identified and mitigated.

-How can climate change impact pension scheme investments?

-Climate-related risk, opportunities and financial impact

-Introduction continued
+2

+3

-What are we doing about it?
+Introduction continued What are we doing about it?

-In 2020, BTPS committed to an ambitious goal to achieve net zero greenhouse gas emissions (absolute scope 1-3) by 2035, across its investment portfolio.
-In setting this goal, the Scheme will reduce the risks posed by climate change to meeting its funding obligations.
+In 2020, BTPS set an ambition to achieve net zero greenhouse gas emissions (absolute scope 1-3) by 2035, across its investment portfolio.
+The purpose of the ambition is to help improve the long-term investment outcome by reducing the risks posed to BTPS by climate change.
 Getting to net zero will involve both reducing emissions from the Scheme's portfolio and investing in assets that will support the transition towards a low carbon economy.
 BTPS believes that reducing exposure to carbon emissions over time will improve investment outcomes for the Scheme and help reduce the impact of future climate risks.
 Investments are potentially exposed to the physical risks of climate change and to the risk that the transition to a low carbon economy will make certain businesses, such as fossil fuel companies, unviable if they fail to change.
-Additionally, making investments that will aid the low carbon transition will deliver more sustainable returns to enable the Scheme to meet its financial obligations.

-NET ZERO 2035

-BTPS has set a goal to be net zero greenhouse gas emissions (absolute scope 1-3) by 2035 and, in doing so, to be aligned with the Paris Agreement's goal of net zero by 2050.
+Additionally, making investments that should aid the low carbon transition will deliver more sustainable returns to enable the Scheme to meet its financial obligations.
+The path to lower emissions is likely to not be a straight line.
+Higher emitting companies will require capital to transition their businesses and this will offer potentially attractive investment opportunities for the Scheme.
+Whilst this may result in short term increases in BTPS portfolio emissions, it will help facilitate the transition and aid real economy decarbonisation.
+NET ZERO 2035 BTPS has set an ambition to be net zero greenhouse gas emissions (absolute scope 1-3) by 2035 and, in doing so, to be aligned with the Paris Agreement's goal of net zero by 2050.
 We will seek, over time, to decarbonise the portfolio and investment value chain, and make investments that will reduce or remove carbon emissions from the atmosphere.

-Our goal is supported by four pillars:
+The Scheme's ambition is supported by four pillars:

 - 1. Portfolio construction

 - 2. Mandates and managers

 - 3. Stewardship

 - 4. Advocacy

-Beneath these pillars are 20 climate actions that we are committing to.
+Beneath these pillars are 20 climate actions that the Scheme is committing to.

-The 15-year goal will be overseen by the Trustee Board and will be made up of 5-year targets, fully reassessed every 3 years, and tracked and publicly reported annually through our TCFD reporting.
+The 15-year ambition will be overseen by the Trustee Board and will be made up of 5-year targets, fully reassessed every 3 years, and tracked and publicly reported annually through our TCFD reporting.
 What does net zero mean?